 5) Each classroom at CMCS has a snack routine.
 Each classroom will prepare a snack at least once a month.
 Partaking in creating a purchasing order, traveling to the grocer, reading food labels, and practices healthful food selections will increase a child’s understanding of how to keep his or her body growing and strong.

-Please make sure to check yourself out using the computer in the public office after your lunch visit.
+Please make sure to check yourself out using the computer in the front office after your lunch visit.
 This is for safety reasons.
 If you do not check out and there is an emergency we want to know who is on campus and who has left.

 7) Holidays and Celebrations: During a time of celebration we ask that you bring healthful snacks to share with classmates.
 We understand the desire to bring handheld treats and this is okay, just please be mindful of the portion as well as contents.
 The goal is to always introduce students to new foods and food groups through world foods.
 Often times when students research the world they learn about the economy, people, and culture of this land.
 What can be cultivated in a region and the foods people eat are apart of the cultural experience of a community.
 We encourage students to make and share foods from around the world.